RamirezKaren-FS/week3/README.md

 This is the space tracker app for my Advanced Server-side Languages class (WDV442).

+# 07/23 FINAL WEEK
+    Have started on the addition of twig into the project.
+It has been very interesting seeing how it works and implementing it into the app.
+I have barely started and hope to not have too many issues working with it and getting all my information to show properly.

 # 07/18 - update
 All CRUD operations have been successfully done and pdf has been created for project.
 Figured out the StarsPlants was not meant to actually create the items as I looked over the lecture videos in Part 3.
 I configured the model to hold the proper ID but still didnt have it working properly and do not want to mess with it more as I'm scared of messing up a migration by undoing and redoing them.
 Anything related to the StarsPlanets has been commented out to not cause errors.
 Because I created it before I knew what was needed there are two attributes that are not needed which I did not remove again for fear of messing up any other code or migration.